FarronF/limerick-council-meetings/meetings/2024/12/16-Monthly Meeting of the Metropolitan District of Limerick/Minutes - Meeting of the Metropolitan District of Limerick - 18th November 2024.md

 turned over resulting in rubbish on roads and footpaths.

-Members welcomed the introduction of the Pilot Laneway Project.--- 14
+Members welcomed the introduction of the Pilot Laneway Project.
+---
+14

 **REPLY**: The Litter Enforcement team take all practical measures for the prevention, control and